danyaberezun/KEEPs/README.md

 ##### Resolution with nullable types

-As we discussed earlier, subtyping reconstruction is based on the assumption that the intersection type is inhabited by a run-time value.
+As we discussed earlier, subtyping reconstruction is based on the assumption that the intersection type is inhabited by a run-time value of some real type.
 For nullable types, however, this assumption is trivially satisfiable, as `null` is always a valid value for any nullable type.
-The same holds for an intersection type when all its compoments are nullable.
+The same holds for an intersection type when all its components are nullable.

 This means that, for such trivially satisfiable cases, we cannot perform any subtype reconstruction.